 The Justice minister, Sérgio Moro, authorized the use of the National Public Security Forces at the Education Ministry in Brasília on Aug.
 7, 12, and 13.

-Edition: Anelize Moreira
+Edited by: Anelize Moreira